-Direct Debit in a Nutshell: A Guide for Merchants
+Direct Debit in a nutshell: A guide for merchants

-Direct Debit - also known as ACH Debit or bank debit - is a popular payment method to collect bills of all kinds, including utility payments, membership subscriptions, charitable donations, and for B2B invoicing.

-As of December 2019, we here at GoCardless - specialist Direct Debit providers - process $13 billion worth of Direct Debit transactions for over 50,000 customers around the world.
+Direct Debit is a popular payment method in the UK, with around 60,000 UK organisations using it to collect bills of all kinds, including utility payments, membership subscriptions, charitable donations and B2B invoicing.
+In 2018, Bacs, the organisation that handles Direct Debit, processed 4.4 billion Direct Debit payments, an increase of 239 million compared to the previous year.
+As of December 2019, GoCardless processes £13 billion worth of Direct Debit transactions for over 50,000 customers.

 Direct Debit is highly versatile